What is a change order? and can I avoid them?

 Understanding Change Orders

-kitchen and bath remodel is a major undertaking—far more complex than a routine painting job.
-With so many moving parts, unexpected costs can arise, often in the form of change orders.
+A kitchen and bath remodel is a major undertaking—far more complex than most homeowners expect.
+And when projects aren’t properly planned, unexpected costs often show up in the form of change orders.

 A change order refers to additional costs incurred after the contract is signed, typically due to unforeseen issues or modifications requested by the homeowner.
-While some change orders are necessary, others can be avoided with careful planning.
+While some change orders are unavoidable, many are the result of poor planning—not bad luck, Many of these issues can be avoided through a clear design and planning process

 Common Causes of Change Orders